Electroduty/timathonn/README.md

 <p>This is an app called Explore(not very good at naming ._.).
 There are a lot of things you can do with explore.
 Such as...
 Search for places around you(restaurants,Pharmacies, etc...) with EPlaces.
-  And also be sure to give me on the website for a surprise!
+  And also be sure to give me a rating on the website for a surprise!

 <img src="/static/images/eplaces.png" width="300px" alt="EPlaces icon">
 and even browse for videos (just like youtube!), search for videos or maybe even upload one with <img src="static/images/logo.png" alt="EStreams icon" width="200px"> So Tim, if you loking at my repository...
 Please